AmbarZaidi/BrowserAutomationTools/README.md

 # BrowserAutomation
-Automatically downlloads a certain filetype from a website using Selenium Webdriver and Google Search.
+Automatically downloads a certain filetype from a website using Selenium Webdriver and Google Search.